alire-project/alire/doc/catalog-format-spec.md

         If it points to a repository, this should be apparent from the URL;
-        the prefixes `git+`, `hg+` or `svn+` can be prepended to the scheme (e.g. `git+https://`) to make this explicit, though a `.git` suffix or the hosts `github.com` or `gitlab.com` will also be recognised.
-        Origins should be publicly accessible (i.e. should not require private ssh keys or other authentication).
+        the prefixes `git+`, `hg+` or `svn+` can be prepended to the scheme (e.g. `git+https://`) to make this explicit, though a `.git` suffix or the hosts `github.com`, `gitlab.com` or `bitbucket.org` will also be recognised.
+For crates submitted to the community index, origins should be publicly accessible (i.e. should not require private ssh keys or other authentication).

       - `hashes`: mandatory string array for source archives.
 An array of "kind:digest" fields that specify a hash kind and its value.
 Kinds